-There are myriad ways to measure health disparities, each with a series of methodological and analytic considerations that are not only tailored to a specific use but reflect the norms and values of the user.6,7 Although health disparity metrics have been employed by researchers and public health practitioners for years,8,9 there are few examples of their use catered to lay audiences and, to the authors’ knowledge, little or no practical guidance on how to most effectively do so.
-If platforms like CHR&R were to incorporate such measures of health disparities into its existing schema and methods of ranking, it would first need to select a subset of measures and then critically evaluate the feasibility of calculating them at the county level for a single health outcome or determinant.
+There are myriad ways to measure health disparities, each with a series of methodological and analytic considerations that are not only tailored to a specific use but also reflect the norms and values of the user.6,7 Although health disparity metrics have been employed by researchers and public health practitioners for years,8,9 there are few examples of their use catered to lay audiences and, to the authors’ knowledge, little or no practical guidance on how to do so most effectively.
+If publicly-facing health data platforms like CHR&R, for instance, were to incorporate such measures of health disparities into their existing schema and methods of ranking, they would first need to select a subset of measures and then critically evaluate the feasibility of calculating them at the county level for a single health outcome or determinant.
 Once complete, this information could be used to guide the selection of candidate measures to be developed into a multidimensional measure of health disparities by incorporating multiple health outcomes.

-In this paper, we aim to take the first step of calculating existing health disparities indices and assessing their performance using median household income (MHI) as the health determinant of interest.
-Specifically, we calculated a set of county-level disparity indices, including the 80th-to-20th ratio, Gini index, and Atkinson’s index, and then evaluated how much these disparity indices agree with one another.
-This evaluation was conducted for two models: a census tract model which utilizes MHI at the census tract only, and a subpopulation model which incorporates additional information on MHI by racial subgroups within each census tract.
+In this paper, we aim to take the first step of calculating county-level disparities indices and assessing their performance using median household income (MHI) as the exploratory health determinant of interest.
+Specifically, analytic datasets at the household level were generated from overall and race-specific MHI estimates of nationally representative tabulated data.
+A suite of county-level disparity indices were estimated by census tracts and subpopulations within census tracts from the analytic datasets and then evaluated for agreement using rank order correlations.

 Methods

 Data